-In 2012, Sueba Development 122 LP, a Texas limited partnership ("Sueba") purchased 8.5 acres from the Landowners to develop such acreage as a multi-family apartment complex, Imperial Lofts.
-Sueba has completed construction of Imperial Lofts.
+In 2012, Sueba Development 122 LP, a Texas limited partnership ("Sueba") purchased 8.5 acres from the Landowners and developed such acreage as a multi-family apartment complex, Imperial Lofts.
+In January 2018, Sueba sold Imperial Lofts to an unaffiliated third party.
 In 2016, an affiliate of Sueba purchased approximately 4 acres in "Imperial Market" from Imperial Market Development, LLC, which has not been developed at this time.